 Complete the LGOIMA request form to make a request.

 Requests for information may be written or verbal.
-Council may ask for more particulars if the request for information is not sufficiently specific.
+Council may ask for more details if your request isn't specific enough.

 Fees and charges

-If you’re seeking access to information about yourself, this is covered by the Privacy Act 1993 free of charge.
+If you’re looking for access to information about yourself, this is covered by the Privacy Act 1993 free of charge.

 For all other requests for information, under the Local Government Official Information Act, the following charges apply.